-

 Bookable for adults

-“On Water” – bookable tour
+“On Water” – Bookable Tour

 BookShow more Show lessWater is life, but it can also be destructive.
 The exhibition ‘On Water.
 WasserWissen in Berlin’ showcases current research projects on the topic of water by the Berlin University Alliance (BUA), a consortium of Berlin’s leading universities.